Jimmy Clausen: Baltimore Ravens

 On November 24, 2015, Clausen was claimed off waivers by the Baltimore Ravens.

 On December 13, 2015, Clausen started against the Seattle Seahawks, replacing the injured Matt Schaub, who was in turn replacing the injured Joe Flacco.
 Clausen completed 23 of 40 passes for 274 yards, no touchdowns and one interception in a 35–6 loss.
-He also started in a December 20 game against the Kansas City Chiefs; he completed 26 of 45 passes for 281 yards, with two touchdowns and two interceptions, in the 34–14 loss.
+He also started in a December 20 game against the Kansas City Chiefs, in which he completed 26 of 45 passes for 281 yards, with two touchdowns and two interceptions, in the 34–14 loss.
 Clausen was then benched for Ryan Mallett, who led the Ravens to a 20–17 upset win over the rival Pittsburgh Steelers the following week.

-Career statistics
+NFL career statistics

 Legal trouble

 On June 23, 2007, Clausen was cited for illegal transportation of alcohol in South Bend, Indiana.
-He was driving someone who was of legal drinking age to a liquor store to buy alcohol.
+He was driving someone who was not of legal drinking age to a liquor store to buy alcohol.
 According to published reports, Clausen entered a pre-trial diversion program that erased the citation since he stayed out of trouble for the following 12 months.

 On November 22, 2009, Clausen was involved in an altercation outside of a South Bend bar.
 Sources indicate that Clausen was there with family and teammates following the team's senior day loss to Connecticut.
 It was reported that upon his departure, Clausen was punched in the face outside of the pub.
 A South Bend Police Department spokesperson stated that no police report was filed over that weekend involving Clausen.
 Reports indicate that Clausen was left with a black eye, which was clearly visible in the broadcast of Notre Dame's next football game.
 A later report of this incident indicated that the other subject involved in this incident allegedly shoved Clausen's girlfriend.
 It was reported that Clausen then shoved the subject away prior to Clausen being punched.